 Single or double page opener

-Beyond the decision of what to put on the chapter opening page, there’s a choice of whether it should be a single page (often the right-hand page) or cover two pages (the left-hand and right-hand pages).
+Beyond the decision of what to put on the chapter opening page, there’s a choice of whether it should be a single page (usually the right-hand page) or cover two pages (the left-hand and right-hand pages).
 This decision is often impacted by how the book will paginate as a result of the choice, how many extra pages it will add, and, of course, the impact on printing cost.

 Most books tend to go with the simple approach—a single right-hand page.
 However, in some fiction books, the next chapter may start on the next available page, whether it’s the right-hand or left-hand.
 The rationale is to minimize visual interruption in order to maintain reader flow.
 Also, a good deal of fiction ends up in mass-market paperback, and minimizing page count may be a consideration.